mlsc-apps/frontend-si/README.md

 You would use them by pointing to the raw version of the file for example:
 `https://raw.githubusercontent.com/mlsc-apps/si-renderers/master/table-1.0/render.js@->myOwnTableData`

-There is a working nodejs/express example here: https://github.com/mlsc-apps/frontend-si-example

 ## Css

 You can pass css information same as any other data.
 Good practice would be to add css parameter inside data object for all style related information.
 If you pass a style to render to use make sure to add a css link in the header section of the template where the css class is defined.